Skip to main content

 SAM-e or S-adenosyl-methionine occurs naturally in the body.
 It has anti-inflammatory properties and plays an essential role in protecting cartilage.
 Therefore, understandably, inadequate levels of SAM-e are integral to arthritis pathogenesis.

 SAM-e supplements are available over the counter (OTC tablets).
 Apart from reducing inflammation and pain, SAM-e also has dramatic anti-depressant effects.
-Since stress can exacerbate arthritis, these tablets are important in halting disease progression.
+Since stress can exacerbate arthritis, these tablets are essential in halting disease progression.

 Curcumin